 - UArizona Honors College

 The internship requires a commitment of 10 hours each week.
 You'll spend up to 5 hours teaching environmental science lessons in a local K-12 school and an additional 5 hours attending training and developing program materials at the UA.
-Interns are required to attend a weekly in-person class from 3-5pm on Wednesdays throughout the Spring 2024 semester.
+Interns are required to attend a weekly in-person class from 3-5pm on Wednesdays throughout the semester.

 How to Apply